 Use iPhone Portrait mode

-As previously mentioned, the easiest way to blur the background of your photo is by using iPhone’s Portrait mode, which is available on iPhone 7 Plus, iPhone 8 Plus, iPhone X, iPhone XS, iPhone 11, iPhone 11 Pro, and iPhone 11 Pro Max.
+As previously mentioned, the easiest way to blur the background of your photo is by using iPhone’s Portrait mode, which is available on iPhone 7 Plus, iPhone 8 Plus, iPhone X, iPhone XS, and all other iPhone models since iPhone 11.
 If you have an iPhone XR or a 2020 iPhone SE, you can only use Portrait mode to blur the background when photographing people.
 Capturing pets and inanimate objects won’t work in Portrait mode.

 Here’s how to blur the background of your photo using Portrait mode on iPhone: